Silvermine, Connecticut: Silvermine Tavern

-The Silvermine Tavern, a restaurant and inn with 11 overnight rooms, is a group of historic buildings overlooking the mill falls on the Silvermine River.
-The grist mill building, constructed in the seventeenth century, is the oldest of the four structures, which also include the tavern building, the coach house and the country store.
+In 1929, John Kenneth Byard started running the Silvermine Tavern, a tavern, restaurant and inn with 11 overnight rooms.
+The group of four historic buildings overlooking the mill falls on the Silvermine River consists of the grist mill building, the oldest, constructed in the seventeenth century, the tavern building, the coach house and the country store.

-The tavern has operated since 1929 when John Byard started running it there.
+In the 1930s, actor Spencer Tracy frequently stayed in Silvermine and purportedly "holds the record for eating the most waffles at one sitting" at the old Grist Mill, when that building was a waffle shop.

 In 1948 the tavern changed hands and was run by I.M.
-Weiss until it passed on to the Whitman family.
-Frank and Marsha Whitman took over the tavern in 1973.
-In 2007 they announced they were selling it, with an asking price of $4.5 million.
-The Whitmans notified their patrons about the sale with letters to longtime, loyal customers in an attempt to find a buyer who values the traditions of the local institution, although the marketing was also going beyond that group to restaurateurs in Fairfield County and New York City.
-The business has 35 employees.
+Weiss until, in 1973, Frank and Marsha Whitman took over the tavern.
+In 2007 the Whitmans announced they were selling it, with an asking price of $4.5 million, notifying their patrons about the sale with letters to longtime, loyal customers in an attempt to find a buyer who valued the traditions of the local institution, although the marketing was also going beyond that group to restaurateurs in Fairfield County and New York City.
+The business had 35 employees.

 The president of the Connecticut Restaurant Association said in early 2007 that the tavern is a venerable institution, with loyal patrons who would not want dramatic changes to it.
 Brian Griffin, vice president of the Greater Norwalk Chamber of Commerce, called the business "one of the true New England taverns that we have left in the area, and it's absolutely a part of the neighborhood."

 Aside from being a restaurant, Silvermine Tavern was a popular place for weddings and wedding receptions, as well as other private functions.
 It was also well known in the community for their Sunday Brunch.

-Actor Spencer Tracy frequently stayed in Silvermine and purportedly "holds the record for eating the most waffles at one sitting" at the old Grist Mill, when that building was a waffle shop in the 1930s.
-In more recent years the restaurant's honey buns were a popular tradition.
+In recent years the restaurant's honey buns were popular.

 The Silvermine Tavern closed on February 22, 2009, and subsequently the property was placed on the market for sale.
 The business re-opened for inn customers in 2010, but the restaurant remained closed to the general public.
 In 2012, the entire property was again placed on the market for sale.